ProvableHQ/welcome/documentation/developer/language/09_circuits.md

 ## Circuit member variables
 Circuit member variables define the name and type of pieces of data grouped by the circuit.
-Circuits member variables can be any type including other circuits.
+Circuit member variables can be any type including other circuits.
 They can be accessed using dot syntax `.`.

 ```leo